Chalarangelo/30-seconds-of-code/README.md

 Compares two objects to determine if the first one contains equivalent property values to the second one.

-Use `Object.keys(source)` to get all the keys of the second object, then `Array.every()`, `Object.hasOwnProperty()` and strict comparison to determine if all keys exist in the first object and have the same values.
+Use `Object.keys(source)` to get all the keys of the second object, then `Array.prototype.every()`, `Object.hasOwnProperty()` and strict comparison to determine if all keys exist in the first object and have the same values.

 ```js
 const matches = (obj, source) =>